youzhoutravel/homepage1/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a theorist working in quantum information and computing at School of Information Science and Technology, Fudan univ..
+I got my B.Eng from Zhejiang univ in 2014, and Ph.D. at Tsinghua Univ. in 2019 under the supervision of Prof. Xiongfeng Ma .
+I have also been working with Prof. Alisocia Hamma from that time.
+I did my PostDoc with Prof. Arthur Jaffe at Harvard Univ., and Prof. Mile Gu at Nanyang Technological University &

 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
+- **Quantum information:** quantum correlations, quantum system bencmakring and learning
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **Quantum physics:** meta-learning, incremental learning, transfer learning

+[comment]: <> (This is a comment, it will not be included)
+<!
 ## News

 - **[Feb.
 2020]** Our paper about incremental learning is accepted to CVPR 2020.